-Paragraph 1 is without prejudice to the power of supervisory authorities to require insurance and reinsurance undertakings to communicate on a regular basis any other information prepared under the responsibility of – or at the request of – the administrative, management or supervisory bodies of these undertakings.
+6. Paragraph 1 is without prejudice to the power of supervisory authorities to require insurance and reinsurance undertakings to communicate on a regular basis any other information prepared under the responsibility of – or at the request of – the administrative, management or supervisory bodies of these undertakings.

-Article 294bis SRS 1bis
+Article SRS1bis

 (Art.
 35 (4)(b) of Directive 2009/138/EC)